QIWI-API/payments-docs/payments_en.html.md

 By default, card payment token issue in the protocol is disabled.
 Contact your personal manager to enable this option.

 To use payment tokens, you need to register two [site identifiers](#test_mode) and get two API tokens: first (with 3DS support, as a rule) for [payment token issue](#token_issue), second for [payments](#token_pay) by card payment token.

+<aside class="warning">The token is issued only after the customer's 3DS authentication and successful payment authorization by the issuer, i.e. in response to the request to <a href="#payment_complete">complete customer authentication</a></aside>

 ## Payment Token Issue {#token_issue}